JLKP001/cra-template-electron/cra-template-electron-builder-typescript/template/README.md

 ### `npm run dist:linux`

 Package and build a ready for distribution application for Linux.
-This template uses [electron-builder](https://www.electron.build/) for packaging and by default outputs a deb installer for WinLinuxdows.
+This template uses [electron-builder](https://www.electron.build/) for packaging and by default outputs a deb installer for Linux.

 _Remember to change the author, description, build.appId and build.productName in `package.json` before creating a distributable_